Kohjen/Context-aware-mapping/README.md

 - If there are issues with creating a virtual device please review [Android Studio docs](https://developer.android.com/studio/run/managing-avds)

 Click Run app, the device manager tab should open after a moment, and after another moment the application should run also
+### Figma planning chart

+right click figma planning file > open with > Figma
+- Please note if you have Matlab open the .fig may be associated with Matlab, as such this method is more consistant.